mgg9xv/frontend-nanodegree-mobile-portfolio/README.md

     ```
 1. Run Grunt Task Runner
     ```
-    grunt minimize
+    grunt minify
     ```
-    >This will remove the `dist` directory, minimize all the html, css, and javascript files in the `src` directory, and copy them into a newly created `dist` directory.
+    >This will remove the `dist` directory, minifies all the html, css, and javascript files in the `src` directory, and copy them into a newly created `dist` directory.
     **IMPORTANT: Any code changes should be made in src.
-Then run `grunt minimize` to minimize the files into `dist`**
+Then run `grunt minify` to minify the files into `dist`**

 1. Navigate into `dist` directory
     ```